 Connie is a native of California who graduated from Oregon State University and received her master’s degree in guidance and counseling from City University in Seattle.

 A longtime volunteer in Camas schools, Connie worked in various positions with the Helen Baller PTA and the Camas Educational Foundation before joining the School Board in 2005.
 She and her husband, Patrick, have two children: Taylor, who graduated from CHS in 2012, and Reilly, who graduated in 2014.

 Connie works at the Henrietta Lacks Health and Bioscience High School in the Evergreen School District as a school counselor.
-In her spare time, she enjoys reading, watching football, hanging out with family, and traveling.
+She enjoys reading, watching football, hanging out with family, and traveling in her spare time.

 Email name: Doug.Quinn

 Although born in the Portland area, Doug was fortunate to grow up in a large family in Coos Bay, Oregon.
 While living in “the other Bay area,” Doug developed a passion for the outdoors and the myriad hobbies that return him there regularly.
 His father is a retired electrical engineer, and his mother, “Dr. Quinn,” was a college instructor until her passing.
 Education has always been a core family value when one realizes that Doug’s parents, all seven of his siblings, his wife, and their three children have all attained their college degrees.

 Beginning in the late 80′s, Doug served as the public works director/city engineer in Camas.
 In 2003, he joined Clark Public Utilities as the director of water services.
 He volunteers his time on the boards of the Camas School District, Camas Downtown Association, and Washington Water Utility Council.
 As time allows, you will find him hiking, diving, or biking someplace sunny or, if you listen very carefully, practicing on his blues harp.

 Tracey Malone, President

 Email Name: Tracey.Malone